 There are some ways to keep exposure to stocks during the 30-day period.
 For example, if you decide to sell your resource shares to realize a capital loss, but then you decide that resource stocks are poised for a rebound, you can buy a resource-heavy exchange-traded fund (ETF) to keep yourself exposed to that sector.
 Or you could buy shares in a company that is in a similar business as the one you sold (such as selling TC Energy and buying Canadian Utilities).

-It’s always a good time to sell bad stocks, or stocks that are wrong for your portfolio.
+When considering the use of tax loss selling in Canada, it pays to remember that it’s always a good time to sell bad stocks, or stocks that are wrong for your portfolio.
 But you need to balance that rule against the fact that in the final couple of months of the year, some investors dump stocks without thinking, just to cut their taxes.
 In some cases, they simply want to sell and be done with it.
 In others, they intend to buy the stock back after 30 days (as we mentioned, if you buy back any sooner, you cannot deduct your loss.)